Yavne-Yam ostracon

-Concerning who was in control of this area of the Philistine Plain, Shmuel Ahituv states, "The letter is written in good biblical Hebrew, plus a possible scribal omission here or there, and the script is that of a trained scribe.
+Concerning who was in control of this area of the Philistine Plain, Shmuel Ahituv stated, "The letter is written in clear Paleo-Hebrew, plus a possible scribal omission here or there, and the script is that of a trained scribe.
 The work supervisor mentioned in the text bears a clearly Judaean name, Hoshavyahu.
 All these factors point to a time of Judaean control over the area."
 Naveh agrees, "The four Hebrew inscriptions together testify to this fortress having been under Judaean control at the time. ...
 It seems likely that Josiah placed a military governor in charge of the fortress, and that the force garrisoned there was supplied with provisions by the peasants living in the unwalled settlements in the vicinity."

 The ostracon was found under the floor of a room adjacent to the guardhouse/gate complex, is approximately 20 cm high by 16.5 cm wide, and contains 14 visible lines of text.
 In all, seven key artifacts were recovered, six of them inscribed ostraca in the Hebrew language.
 Pottery shards in the layer above represented Greek (early Ionian/Southwest Anatolian) or Persian-period pottery.
 The ostraca from this site are currently located in the Israel Museum at Jerusalem.